greatest-ape/OctaSine/README.md

 ## About

-* Four operators with independent parameters such as volume, panning, modulation index, feedback, three different frequency modifiers (ratio, free and fine) and ADSR volume envelope parameters.
-The operators can be independently switched to white noise mode
+* Four FM operators with parameters for volume, panning, modulation index, feedback, frequency modifiers (ratio, free and fine), envelope values (attack, decay, release) and toggling of white noise mode.
-* Flexible routing allowing setting the output operator (with some limitations) as well as the percentage of signal that is simply added to the final output, enabling additive synthesis.
-By default, operator 4 is routed to operator 3, operator 3 to operator 2 and operator 2 to operator 1.
+* Flexible routing allows setting the operator modulation target (with some limitations) as well as the percentage of signal that is simply added to the final output, enabling additive synthesis.
+* Four LFOs with multiple waveforms, oneshot and loop modes and optional DAW BPM sync.
+They can target most operator parameters and most parameters of lower-index LFOs.
+* Each operator is connected to an attack-decay-sustain-release volume envelope with logarithmic slopes.
+* Per-operator white noise mode makes it easy to create percussive sounds such as hi-hats and cymbals.
+* Runs on macOS, Windows 10 and Linux in VST2-compatible DAWs.
+Synthesis is SIMD-accelerated where possible.
 * Master volume and master frequency parameters
-* Four LFOs capable of targeting most operator parameters as well as most parameters of lower index LFOs.
 * 128 voices (using them all simultaneously might consume quite a bit of CPU time though)
 * Fully automatable

 ## Installation